ABHIRAM3401/RTRP-2002/README.md

     code has been completely changed and this may not be the final code also commit 3:
-    new code which totlly changes the dataset labels , and create the bounding boxes in the yolo format , the code is still running in the kaggle need to check that after storing the total data in kaggle working space .
+    new code which totlly changes the dataset labels , and create the bounding boxes in the yolo format , the code is still running in the kaggle need to check that after storing the total data in kaggle working space . commit 4:
+    the code is changed because the image height and width are completely different for each image , so the hardcoded values 640 , 480 should be changed , to implement that we have used img.size and took each image width and height seperately